 - 50 or more employees, with a federal government prime contract or first-tier subcontract worth $50,000 or more.

 When do I file?

-As soon as possible!
-The EEO-1 survey for 2018 is now open.
-You are required to have the report certified and filed with the EEOC office of Enterprise Data and Analytics’ Employers Data Team by May 31, 2019.
+You should have certifiedand filed your report with the EEOC office of Enterprise Data and Analytics’ Employers Data Team by May 31, 2019.

 How do I file?

 In a word?
 Online.
 From the EEOC directly: